-Lifelong learner status is not intended as a gateway to a certificate, master’s degree, or doctoral degree program.
+Lifelong learner status is not intended as a gateway to a certificate, master’s degree or doctoral degree program.
 Lifelong learners may not take courses for credit.
-Rather, they will audit all courses that they take while they are lifelong learners.
-Tuition will be charged the regular audit rate.
-Enrollment in all courses for students in the lifelong learner status will require the consent of the department offering the course.
+Rather, they audit all courses that they take while they are lifelong learners.
+Tuition is charged the regular audit rate.
+Enrollment in all courses for students in the lifelong learner status requires the consent of the department offering the course.

-If a lifelong learner should decide that he/she wants to pursue a graduate degree, the student must apply for admission in a degree status for the program that they would like to pursue.
-Once admitted to a regular program, the student may begin to accumulate credits and earn grades just as any other student.
+If lifelong learners should decide they want to pursue a graduate degree, they must apply for admission in a degree status for the program that they would like to pursue.
+Once admitted to a regular program, students may begin to accumulate credits and earn grades just as other students.

 Visiting Scholar Status

 This status designates a student, seeking a degree at another institution, who takes one or more classes at Marquette University with the intention of transferring the earned credits.
-Evidence of the student’s status and academic performance at the other institution will be required.
+Evidence of the student’s status and academic performance at the other institution is required.

-Visiting scholars may apply for federal financial aid through the student’s home school or through Marquette.
-Students applying for aid through Marquette must request a Consortium Agreement from the Office of Student Financial Aid.
-When the completed form is returned to Marquette, the student will become eligible for federal financial aid and the Office of Student Financial Aid will process the student’s FAFSA.
+Visiting scholars may apply for federal financial aid through the student’s home school.
 Students applying for federal aid through their home institutions should consult their home institutions for their application policies and procedures.

 General Admission Requirements

-Only applicants whose total record indicates that they can do independent, original and high quality academic work will be admitted.
+Only applicants whose total record indicates that they can do independent, original and high quality academic work are admitted.
 Departments reserve the right to limit the number of students accepted within a given time period.

 All applicants should have: